Long before packed stadiums and Euros glory, women’s football was already drawing crowds, and one of its most remarkable teams came from Dagenham.

 Formed in 1917 while men were away fighting in the First World War, the Sterling Ladies were factory workers who built an extraordinary record.
 Between 1917 and 1919, they did not lose a single game.
 They became known as the Dagenham Invincibles.
 Then, when peace returned, they were told to stop playing, and their story quietly faded from view.

-As part of Creative Colchester’s First Thursdays, the monthly mini festival held on the first Thursday of each month, football historian Steve Bolton will share the real story behind the Sterling Ladies at The Headgate Theatre on Thursday, 5th March.
-Steve Bolton has carefully archived their history and was a consultant on the original stage production of The Invincibles.
-Expect archive material, period props, and a chance to ask questions about the team, Dagenham, and how these early Lionesses are finally getting the recognition they deserve.
+As part of Creative Colchester’s First Thursdays, the monthly mini festival held on the first Thursday of each month, football historian Steve Bolton will share the real story behind the Sterling Ladies.
+Bolton has carefully archived their history and served as a consultant on the original stage production of The Invincibles.
+There will be archive material, period props, and a chance to ask questions about the team and how these early Lionesses are finally getting the recognition they deserve.

-The event also links to Headgate Theatre’s upcoming production of The Invincibles by Amanda Whittington.
+The story continues on stage at the Headgate Theatre’s upcoming production of The Invincibles by Amanda Whittington.

 The Invincibles On Stage at the Headgate